"

 Local Complications

-We will start by discussing local IV therapy complications (Table 7.1) including infiltration, phlebitis, extravasation, and infection.
+We will start by discussing local IV therapy complications including infiltration, phlebitis, extravasation, and infection.
 Complications can range from non-severe to severe.
 Extravasation, for example, can lead to tissue damage and necrosis, infection, loss of function, scarring and disfigurement, and compartment syndrome, in rare cases (Ignatavisius et al., 2024).
 If complications occur, the healthcare professional should stop the IV and remove it immediately and replace it at a different site.
 Notify the healthcare provider and initiate nursing interventions to relieve symptoms.
 In some cases of extravasation, an antidote is infused before IV removal, depending on the vesicant.
-Descriptions, causes, clinical manifestations, nursing interventions, prevention, and images are summarized in Table 7.1 (Ignatavisius et al., 2024; INS, 2024; OpenStax, 2025).
+Descriptions, causes, clinical manifestations, nursing interventions, prevention, and images are summarized below (Ignatavisius et al., 2024; INS, 2024; OpenStax, 2025).

 An illustration shows a person’s arm and two gloved hands using a syringe.
 There is a tube from the syringe to the arm, and swelling at the site of injection.